QA-Automation-Starter/qa-automation/qa-testing-example/README.md

 #### Provider profiles, mutually-exclusive:

+* `provider-selenium`: will use hosted Selenium Grid
 * `provider-saucelabs-*`: will run GUI tests on selected SauceLabs provider type; if not specified will try to run on local Appium Server.

+If no provider is specified, will try to run with local WebDriver per `provider.local.web`.

 #### Provider profiles, for application uploading: